CreLox/OmicsVisualization/resources/Readme.md

 ## Censored Ensembl IDs (*Nothobranchius furzeri*) mapped to more than one NCBI gene ID
+Generated using the R script FindAmbiguousMapping.R and stored as a list in AmbiguousEnsemblID2EntrezMapping.rdata in this `resources/` folder.
+Last run on Dec 6, 2025 (Ensembl release 115).

 | Ensembl ID | Mapped NCBI gene #1 | Mapped NCBI gene #2  | Mapped NCBI gene #3 |
 | :--------: |:-------------------:| :-------------------:| :-----------------: |